 A positive material identification test is normally performed using a handheld positive material identification gun.
-Once the PMI gun is fired to the material for a specified time it automatically produces the element compositions in its display and identifies the material.
+Once the PMI gun is fired at the material for a specified time it automatically produces the element compositions in its display and identifies the material.

 Applications of Positive Material Identification

 Several accidents in the petroleum and manufacturing sectors highlighted the need for specific materials during the design stage.
 Positive material identification ensures that the material provided by the vendor is exactly the same as is asked or deviating.
-So mechanical and structural integrity of the plant is maintained.
+So the mechanical and structural integrity of the plant is maintained.
 This is the reason PMI is widely used as an inspection tool in recent times.
 The industries that found the application of positive material identification are:

 - Oil & Gas, Chemical, Petrochemical, Refinery

 - Power Plant

 For verifying in-stock materials, plant inspection, failure analysis, component validation, operational and installation qualification, etc. PMI is widely used.
 Positive material identification is used as an integral part of the process safety management system.
 It can also be used to verify welding materials to check if compatible filler material is used.

 Positive Material Identification Testing Methods / PMI Methods

 PMI Analyzers of recent times use any of the below-mentioned three different technologies: